vodquang96/django-anymail/docs/tips/test_backend.rst

 in memory rather than sending them.
 That works just fine with Anymail.

 Anymail also includes its own "test" EmailBackend.
-This is intended primarily for Anymail's own internal tests, but you may find it useful for some of your test cases, too:
+This is intended primarily for Anymail's internal testing, but you may find it useful for some of your test cases, too:

 * Like Django's locmem EmailBackend, Anymail's test EmailBackend collects sent messages in :data:`django.core.mail.outbox`.